PhantomBanditX/Signals-After-the-Noise/README.md

 <img width="1919" height="821" alt="Image" src="https://github.com/user-attachments/assets/73007e2d-fdb1-4301-a486-85b8be06316e" />

 ### 📌 Findings
-Analysis of DeviceEvents identified a ``ReadProcessMemoryApiCall`` event involving ``lsass.exe`` during the investigation window.
-The event was initiated by ``powershell.exe`` under the ``vmadminusername`` account, confirming activity beyond simple handle access.
+Analysis of DeviceEvents identified a `ReadProcessMemoryApiCall` event involving `lsass.exe` during the investigation window.
+The event was initiated by `powershell.exe` under the `vmadminusername` account, confirming activity beyond simple handle access.

 ### 💡 Why it matters
-- ``OpenProcessApiCall`` only proves that a handle to LSASS was opened.
+- `OpenProcessApiCall` only proves that a handle to LSASS was opened.
-- ``ReadProcessMemoryApiCall`` confirms the operator actually read memory from LSASS.
+- `ReadProcessMemoryApiCall` confirms the operator actually read memory from LSASS.
 - Reading LSASS memory is consistent with credential dumping activity.

 ### Conclusion
-The ActionType ``ReadProcessMemoryApiCall`` confirmed that the operator progressed beyond handle access and successfully read memory from ``lsass.exe``.
-Combined with the earlier ``OpenProcessApiCall`` activity, this provides strong evidence of credential-access behavior consistent with LSASS credential dumping techniques.
+The ActionType that confirmed LSASS memory was read was `ReadProcessMemoryApiCall`.
+This event confirmed credential-access behavior because PowerShell moved from opening LSASS to actually reading its memory.

 </details>